The European Court of Justice (ECJ)'s gender ruling came into effect on 21 December, 2012, and had a huge impact on the insurance industry.

 There is the potential to save money by considering one of the fastest-growing insurance products; telematics car insurance, also known as black box car insurance.

-Historically, women have paid smaller life insurance premiums because they have a longer life expectancy.
+Historically, women paid smaller life insurance premiums because they have a longer life expectancy.
 The European ruling means that this gender-related fact must now be ignored.

 If you have variable premiums, remember that you can compare life insurance quotes and/or speak to an adviser with the help of Gocompare.com.

 In countries like the US women have traditionally paid more than men for private health insurance, but many UK insurers do not take gender into account when calculating premiums.
 You can compare health insurance quotes with the help of Gocompare.com.

 As a woman's average life expectancy is greater than that of a man, a woman's annual pension income has traditionally been less than that of a man when bought from an equivalent pot of money - because the policy is expected to pay out for longer.